Adyen/adyen-salesforce-commerce-cloud/README.md

 Adyen provides a LINK cartridge to integrate with [Salesforce Commerce Cloud (SFCC)](https://www.adyen.com/partners/salesforce-commerce-cloud).
 This cartridge enables a SFCC storefront to use the Adyen payment service.
 This cartridge supports SFRA version 4.x.x and SiteGenesis JS-Controllers.

+Please note that the cartridge is not compatible with SFRA version 4.3.x and 4.4.x due to a [bug] (https://github.com/SalesforceCommerceCloud/storefront-reference-architecture/pull/797) on Salesforce.

 ## Integration
 The cartridge integrates Secured Fields for all card payments.
 Local/redirect payment methods are integrated with Checkout API.
 For Point Of Sale (POS) payments in SiteGenesis, we use Terminal API using Cloud-based communication.